 Hybrid Experience

-The conference will take a hybrid form, meaning that if you are unable to travel to Newcastle upon Tyne, you will be able to attend and/or present your work remotely.
+The conference will take a hybrid form, meaning that if you are unable to travel to Amsterdam, you will be able to attend the conference remotely and experience synchronous and asynchronous interaction, depending on the track.
 We are working to ensure that conference participants can experience a sense of togetherness regardless of how they choose to take part.
+Our main platform of interaction is a Slack environment with dedicated channels for each part of the conference in which content, like videos submitted by the authors, will be shared.

 Togetherness